cromanpa94/skinny-bones-jekyll/News/index.md

 share: true
 ---

-## Cristian's news!!
+This is just a brief summary of some highlights!!

-This is just a summary of some highlights!!
+## 2021
 ### Fall 2021
 - I will give a lecture at [San Carlos Apache College](https://www.apachecollege.org/)
 - I will be leading Spanish sessions in [GIS for community Health](https://www.ioes.ucla.edu/wp-content/uploads/CDLSAnnualReport2018-2019.pdf) (UCLA; CDLS)